Medical expert of the article

 Epidemiology

-Causes of the serous pericarditis
+Causes serous pericarditis

-- TB - with exudative tuberculous pericarditis;
+- tuberculosis - with exudative tuberculous pericarditis;

-- Infective endocarditis;
+- infective endocarditis;

-Also read: Pericarditis: general information
+Also read: Pericarditis: General Information

 Risk factors